diazjhozua/RNGuessMyNumber/README.md

 - During the game, it will shows the logging events (List of system's guess per round).
 - After completing the game, the app will shows the number of rounds consume by the system to guess the user's number.

+### Disclaimer
+* This project idea is from the React Native - The Practical Guide [2022] course and just I follow along the tutorial.

 Udemy course link: https://www.udemy.com/course/react-native-the-practical-guide/